Trickle Up Stimulus Optimization Theory

 I don’t need to spend time arguing why the government should help out with essentials.
 We need sewage systems, healthcare, education and such no matter what.
 However, I do want to argue that fast internet should be an essential too.

 The internet is something extremely cheap (when’s the last time you complained about internet price?), but has the potential to impact millions of lives, rich or poor.
 Internet infrastructure will simply make everything so much more efficient and faster that the chances of producing $1000 with $1 becomes much more likely.
 Essentially, any poor boy with the internet could be educated, reputable, and could be potentially running a million dollar business to feed his family.

 What the Government is doing today

 With this framework in mind, I was pretty happy to see that it is actually what the government is doing today.
-The government is giving more money to those who make less than $250K a year (although I am referring to those who make less than $50K when I said those who can’t really save).
 The government is obviously pouring tons of money into the essentials like healthcare, social enterprises, and internet infrastructure (awesome).
-The government is also investing in high growth markets like clean energy and sustainable technologies, so that’s a good thing too.
+The government is also investing in high growth markets like clean energy and sustainable technologies, so that’s good too.

 Finally, the government should really focus more on small businesses and start-up entrepreneurs, since it helps with both money circulation and driving new innovation.
 If the government does all of that, I think there will be hope we can believe in after all.

-For a follow-up on this framework, read this article: The government should pay entrepreneurs salaries to save the economy
+For a follow-up on this model, read this article: The government should pay entrepreneurs salaries to save the economy

 Would you like Yu-kai Chou to work with your Organization?